 Medical Cannabis has been legal in Canada since 2001 and in 2013 the Canadian government considerably improved its access.
 The Federal Government wanted to provide safe consistent access to medical cannabis and so Health Canada created the Access to Cannabis for Medical Purposes Regulations (ACMPR), providing patients legal access to licenced producers.

 Licenced producers are companies regulated by Health Canada and permitted to grow and sell medically prescribed cannabis.
-Health Canada provides a list of licenced producers on their website: authorized-licensed-producers-medical-purposes.
 The number of licenced producers in Canada as grown from approximately 25 in 2015 to over 60 today (2017).
 Of the 60+ registered producers/distributors, only one is organically grown.

 Cannabis is still listed as a schedule 1 narcotic in Canada.
 This means it requires a prescription in triplicate together with quarterly follow up appointments with the prescribing physician.
 Despite its schedule 1 status it is getting progressively more accepted by the medical community and its use is spreading quickly.
 More information can be found on the Government Of Canada Website: Consumer Information – Cannabis (Marihuana, marijuana).